nikuehn/MixedModels_Biases/docs/index.md

 We first focus on standard deviations, which are underestimated when estimated from point estimates.
 This becomes a problem when standard deviations are modeled as heteroscedastic, e.e. dependent on predictor variables such as magnitude and/or distance.

-We illustrate the underestimation of standard deviations on the Californian data from the GMM of @Campbell2014.
+We illustrate the underestimation of standard deviations on the WUS data from the GMM of @Campbell2014.
 In total, there are 12482 records from 274 events and 1519 stations.